khosnurshuchi/khosnurshuchi/README.md

-## Hello👋, I'm Khosnur Alam Shuchi!
+## Hello👋, I'm Khosnur Alam Shuchi 👧!

 💻 I’m currently working on a project that sounded easier in my head.